Tips for Carrying Clothes for Ladakh Trip

 What clothes to wear in Leh Ladakh in April?

 I also consider April to be a winter month in Ladakh even though the snow clearance operations are in full swing on Manali Leh Highway and Srinagar Leh Highway.
-Hence, you must carry heavy woolens for a Ladakh trip in April.
+Hence, you must carry heavy woolen for a Ladakh trip in April.
 Among the list mentioned in this article, the must-have clothing items to bring to Ladakh in April are listed as

 — heavy woolen jacket or parka (windproof),